 Assistance in Living Facilities

-Assistance in living facilities (commonly referred to as assisted living or as personal care homes) are ideal for a resident with Alzheimer’s who requires some assistance with the activities of daily living (bathing, toileting, dressing, transferring, and eating), but not constant supervision due to more acute medical needs.
+Assistance in living facilities (commonly referred to as assisted living or as personal care homes) are ideal for a resident with Alzheimer’s who requires some assistance with the activities of daily living (bathing, toileting, dressing, and eating), but not constant supervision.
 Residents are encouraged to be as active and as independent as possible.
 Assisted living facilities offer three meals per day, recreation and socialization, transportation, assistance with the activities of daily living and medication, and laundry/housekeeping.
 Some facilities offer private rooms and residents can often bring their own furniture and personal belongings to create a more homelike environment.

-Assisted living facilities have been progressively changing.
-They offer a greater range of care than in the past.
-Many facilities offer additional care options to those living with Alzheimer’s disease and other cognitive impairments.
-There are facilities that even have units dedicated to providing more specialized care.
+Assisted living facilities have been progressively changing and offer a greater range of care than in the past.
+Many facilities offer additional care options to those living with Alzheimer’s disease and other cognitive impairments, and there are facilities that even have units dedicated to providing more specialized care.

 Payment for care in an assisted living facility is almost exclusively private pay.
 The cost of care can range from $3,000 to $4,000 per month.
 The Veterans Administration can provide some assistance to eligible veterans and their spouses.
 The Supplemental Security Income (SSI) program may provide financial assistance for patients residing in facilities that will accept this type of payment.
 When looking at assisted living facilities, be sure to ask the admissions director what will happen to the patient when and if his or her funds are exhausted; be aware if the facility could potentially discharge the patient because they can no longer pay their way.